theomannen/Directory_comparisons/README.md

 ## Contents
 This script includes the functionality of: <br>
--new: Displays files found in the second directory path, which were not found in the first<br>
+* new: Displays files found in the second directory path, which were not found in the first
--sizes: Displays the size of all files which have copies, in bytes<br>
+* sizes: Displays the size of all files which have copies, in bytes<br>
 -find <EXTENSION>: Only runs the program on files which have the extension written by the user in <EXTENSION><br>